How to Eat Cheap - a Recipe for Survival When You're Low on Money.

 To save money on food, you have to be prepared to "do some walking".

-By that I mean either walking through some stores that you may not normally go to, or more importantly, let your fingers do some walking on the internet.
+By that I mean either walking through some stores that you may not normally go to, or possibly with the online shopping opportunities some stores provide, you can let your fingers do some walking on the internet.

 Take the time to walk through the nearest food stores, from the giant chain supermarket to the local Mom and Pop family food store, looking for that great deal.